Oregon–Oregon State rivalry: Points system

+For a total of 17 total points granted.
+Postseason matchups do not currently count towards point totals.

 All-time records

 Although determining the overall series winner is a fairly recent practice, all-time records for sports between the universities have been kept since play started.

 Men's sports

 Baseball

 Oregon State has won three College World Series Titles in 2006, 2007, and 2018.
 The University of Oregon cut its baseball program in 1981 along with three other sports (men's gymnastics, women's golf and women's soccer).
 After 28 years, Oregon would bring its baseball program back in 2009.
-Oregon State leads the all-times series 197-176 as of the 2024 season with the Ducks winning the final Pac-12 Conference matchup between the two.
-Oregon has won 6 straight meetings dating back to 2024.
+Oregon State leads the all-times series 198–177 as of the 2026 season with the Ducks winning the final Pac-12 Conference matchup between the two.
+Oregon had won 6 straight meetings dating back to 2024 until an Oregon State win in 2026.

 Basketball

 The men's basketball rivalry is one of the most contested games between any two teams in the nation, with an NCAA record 366 games played as of November 17, 2025.
 The Beavers also hold the NCAA record for the third most wins against a single team (the Ducks) with the series' 192–174 in favor of the Beavers.
 The Ducks have won 9 straight in the series dating back to 2022.